 SC: I’ll start with what a non-partner approach looks like, for sake of context.
 Ultimately, this is when an investor comes in and takes the stance that they know the business and customers better than the company owners.
 Then, they begin executing a plan, blindly and with little attention to nuances or details about legacy people, products, or processes.

-KM: Why is access to third-party, expert resources invaluable to PE funds and their portfolio companies?
+SM: Why is access to third-party, expert resources invaluable to Private Equity funds and their portfolio companies?

-SC: PE has this “big bad wolf” aura: we break down the door, come in to tear apart companies, then cut costs in unsustainable ways.
+SC: Private Equity has this “big bad wolf” aura: we break down the door, come in to tear apart companies, then cut costs in unsustainable ways.
 In my experience, we instead want companies to grow and flourish.
 Fundamentally, we want to facilitate getting them to where we believe they can be.
-The media and PE detractors do a wonderful job of perpetuating this negative narrative, but I think things are shifting in positive ways, particularly with the post-Covid growth happening across PE-backed industries and sectors.
+The media and Private Equity detractors do a wonderful job of perpetuating this negative narrative, but I think things are shifting in positive ways, particularly with the post-Covid growth happening across PE-backed industries and sectors.